Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 Suppose, there is a lack of access, capability, or rights to the necessary real-world data.
 In that case, the SCI allows for data generated through modeling using best estimates instead.

-There are standard reference numbers that would be needed through the process of calculation of SCI score for example emissions per GB transferred , manufacturing emissions per GB of RAM.
-Wherever possible, these numbers can be obtained from SCI open data project https://github.com/Green-Software-Foundation/sci-data .
+There is data that may be needed through the process of calculation of SCI score.
+For example, people calculating a score may need emissions per GB transferred or manufacturing emissions per GB of RAM.
+These numbers can be obtained from SCI open data project https://github.com/Green-Software-Foundation/sci-data.
 If reference numbers are not available, then a request for data can be made.

 ## Software Sustainability Actions